The Constitution of a Poet | Tô Thùy Yên

 A battered ghost, slipping out of the back door

-Scattered with holes through the once upon a time shiny lapel
+Scattered with holes though once upon a time was a shiny lapel

-A soul dotted with holes of memorable moments
+A soul dotted with holes of unshakable moments

-Where is that cheerful place we can all gather tonight?
+Where is that cheerful place where we may congregate tonight?

 There’s here, and there’s there